-Our journal club will primarily be of interest to practitioners who are interested in how they can improve their teaching by using published and peer-reviewed evidence.
+Our journal club will primarily be of interest to educators who are interested in how they can improve their teaching by using published and peer-reviewed evidence, both theoretical and practical.
 Let’s call it evidence-based education.
 Consequently, this journal club is also likely to be of interest to:

 - Educators who teach some flavour of computing at University, FE college or high school

 - Engineers who lead teams and are responsible for the continuing professional development (CPD) of their team